-Join us for an OPENING NIGHT party on Thursday, May 4th, on the roof following the show.
+The OPENING NIGHT party on Thursday, May 4th, was a success!

 Thoughts from the creators, Rebecca Margolick and Maxx Berkowitz: